Solutions The best route to security compliance

 The business should also evaluate and communicate any identified internal control deficiencies quickly and effectively to whomever in your organisation is responsible for taking corrective action, including senior management and the board of directors.

 The organisation should choose and develop control activities that contribute to the mitigation of risks to the attainment of its objectives to satisfactory levels.
-It should also choose and develop general control activities over technology to support the achievement of its objectives.
+It should also choose and develop general control activities over technology to support achieving its objectives.

-Your business or organisation must implement logical access security software, infrastructure and architectures over information assets.
-The aim of this process is to protect assets from security events, enabling your organisation to meet its objectives.
+Your business or organisation must implement logical access security software, infrastructure, and architectures for information assets.
+This process protects assets from security events, enabling your organisation to meet its objectives.

 You should register and authorise any new internal and external users whose access is administered by your organisation.
-This should be prior to system credentials being issued or access to the system being granted to these users.
+This should be done prior to issuing system credentials or granting access to the system to these users.
 User system credentials should be removed when that user’s access is no longer authorised.

 In line with this, your organisation must authorise, modify or remove access to data, software, functions and other protected information assets based on user roles and responsibilities, or on the system design and changes.
 In doing so, your organisation should consider the concepts of least privilege and segregation of duties in order to meet objectives.

-The organisation should restrict physical access to facilities and protected information assets, e.g. data centre facilities, backup media storage and other sensitive locations, to only authorised personnel in order to meet your objectives.
-Your organisation should also discontinue logical and physical protections over physical assets only after the ability to read or recover information from those assets has been diminished, and is no longer required in order to meet objectives.
+Your organisation should also discontinue logical and physical protections over physical assets only after the ability to read or recover information from those assets has been diminished and is no longer required to meet objectives.

 Your business should implement logical access security measures to protect against threats from sources outside your organisation’s system boundaries.
-Your organisation should restrict the transmission, movement and removal of information to authorised internal and external users and processes, and protect it during those processes.
+It should also restrict the transmission, movement, and removal of information to authorised internal and external users and processes and protect it during those processes.

 In addition, you should execute controls to prevent or detect and act upon the introduction of unauthorised or malicious software to meet your objectives.

-• Changes to configurations that result in the introductions of new vulnerabilities
+• Changes to configurations that result in the introduction of new vulnerabilities

 • Susceptibilities to newly discovered vulnerabilities.